-- Comments on the valuation results as of June 30, 2013 are given in Section IV and further discussion of the contribution levels is set out in Section V. - 3.
+- Comments on the valuation results as of June 30, 2014 are given in Section IV and further discussion of the contribution levels is set out in Section V. - 3.
 Schedule B shows the development of the actuarial value of assets.
 Schedules D and E of this report outline the full set of actuarial assumptions and methods used in the current valuation.
-There were no changes in actuarial assumptions and methods since the previous valuation. - 4.
+Based on the most recent experience study of the Retirement System, the following changes to the assumptions have been adopted by the Retirement Board since the previous valuation: - Change assumed rates of termination from age-based to service-based rates - Reduce assumed rates of retirement - Reduce assumed rates of disability retirement - Update mortality to RP-2000 projected to 2020 - Reduce assumed salary increases to 3.75% - Reduce assumed rate of investment return to 7.75% - Reduce price inflation assumption to 3.0% - Reduce wage inflation assumption to 3.75% - Reduce payroll growth assumption to 3.0% - Increase administrative expense load to 0.70% of payroll - Change amortization method from 30 year open to 30 year closed - 4.
 The valuation takes into account the effect of amendments to the System through the valuation date.
 The Main Provisions of the System, as summarized in Schedule F, were taken into account in the current valuation.
-There were no changes to the provisions since the previous valuation.
+Effective July 1, 2014, the compensation limit for Certification 139 was frozen at \$69,556.44.
+There were no other changes to the provisions since the previous valuation.